 - Are hand-picked for us.

-God puts a huge emphasis on them, so we probably should heed advice from the Big Guy.
+God puts a huge emphasis on mending relationships, so we probably should heed advice from the Big Guy.

 I realize the benefits